mohammedzamakhan/toddmotto.github.io/_posts/2016-03-22-transclusion-in-angular-2-with-ng-content.md

         </my-component-content>
       </my-component>
     </div>
-  `,
-  directives: [
-    MyComponent
-  ]
+  `
 })
 {% endhighlight %}

-Here we're using custom elements, which are not created as separate components, merely just node references.
-Let's grab those references and tell Angular to inject where appropriate.
+Here we're assuming we have `my-component-title` and `my-component-content` available as custom components.
+Now we can grab references to the components and tell Angular to inject where appropriate.

 The only change we need to make from Angular 1.x thinking is adding a dedicated `select=""` attribute to the `<ng-content>` element:

 {% highlight javascript %}
 // my-component.component.ts